-- Employees, including persons belonging to the Management Body, - Volunteers and those undertaking work experience, - Persons whose work-based relationship is yet to begin in cases where information has been acquired by the Group during the recruitment process or other pre-contractual negotiation.
+- Employees, including members of the Management Body, - Volunteers and those undertaking work experience. - Individuals whose work-based relationship has not yet begun, particularly in cases where information has been acquired by the Group during the recruitment process or other pre-contractual negotiations.